davidmolony/F405_pill/README.md

 <img src="/pics/PIN_MP2_MAPPING.png" alt="Pins to MP2" title="Pins to MP2">

 ## V1.1 changes

-* power LED color
+* Xtal caps from 18pF to 12pF
-* power LED resistor
+* Separate the two LEDs from the single resistor
-* 12 pF on xtal

-## V1.2 change request
-* put LEDs on separate resistors
-* increase LED resistor size to 10k or 20k.
+* CAN spike protection
-* capacitor between usb shell and pb12, to stop false trips
+* RC between GND and pb12 to stop false trips
+* PC12->PA15 to drive LED
+* Increased functionality of several header pins